Pasifika-Web3-Tech-Hub/pasifika-whitepaper/README.md

 2. **Integrated Physical-Digital Infrastructure:** Seamless connection between computational resources, physical distribution, and digital marketplace

-3. **Community Governance:** Token-based governance with special provisions ensuring Pacific Islander representation and leadership
+3. **Community Governance:** Transparent decision-making with special provisions ensuring Pacific Islander representation and leadership

-4. **AI-Native Operations:** TachyonX-aligned autonomous systems enhancing market efficiency and user experience
+4. **Profit-Sharing Model:** Implementation of the principle "If we take care of our own, they will take care of us" through annual distributions

 5. **Island-Specific Localization:** Comprehensive adaptation for each island's unique cultural context and infrastructure needs